 Instructions

-- Cut each Pork Tenderloin into 3" pieces and using a meat mallet, pound pork pieces until ½″ thick.
-Toss with olive oil, oregano, dijon mustard and pepper to taste.
+- Cut the pork tenderloin into 8 rounds, about 1" thick.
+Using a meat mallet, pound pork pieces until ¼″ thick.
+In a large bowl, toss the pork with 1 tablespoon olive oil, oregano, dijon mustard, and pepper.
 Marinate 15 minutes.

-- Meanwhile, combine all sauce ingredients except butter in a frying pan.
-Bring to a boil, reduce heat and simmer until thickened (about 10-12 minutes).
+- Combine the cream, chicken broth, Dijon, horseradish, tarragon, and garlic powder in the skillet.
+Bring to a boil, reduce heat, and simmer until thickened (about 10-12 minutes).
 Remove from heat and whisk in butter.

-- Preheat grill to high.
+- To grill: Preheat grill to high.
 Grill the Pork Medallions on high 3-4 minutes per side or until just slightly pink inside.
 Remove from heat, let rest a few minutes.

 My husband actually requested this recipe to be saved.
 It is easy to make and delicious.
 I didn’t even pound them, I just cut 1/2″ thick pieces and grilled after marinading them.